-SCOPE AND OVERVIEW
+I. SCOPE AND OVERVIEW

-- 2 These criteria (hereafter referred to as the global criteria) apply to all non-U.S. structured finance transactions globally that look to incorporate asset isolation and/or the insolvency remoteness of SPEs (including multiple-use SPEs).
-Except as noted below, the global criteria do not apply to U.S. structured finance transactions. - ^{3.} In Australia and New Zealand, S&P Global Ratings will apply the global criteria, subject to the considerations outlined in Appendix A. - ^{4.} In Canada, S&P Global Ratings will apply the global criteria, subject to the considerations outlined in Appendix B. - ^{5.} In Europe, S&P Global Ratings will apply the global criteria, subject to the considerations outlined in Appendix C. - ^{6.} In Japan, S&P Global Ratings will apply the global criteria, subject to the considerations outlined in Appendix D. - In the U.S, except as noted below, the global criteria do not generally apply.
-For U.S. structured finance transactions, S&P Global Ratings will apply its U.S. structured finance asset isolation and special-purpose entity criteria (hereafter referred to as the U.S. legal criteria; see "Related Publications").
+- Subject as noted below, the criteria set out in this article (hereafter referred to as the global criteria) apply to all structured finance transactions globally (other than U.S. structured finance transactions) that look to incorporate asset isolation and/or the insolvency remoteness of SPEs (including multiple-use SPEs). - In Australia and New Zealand, S&P Global Ratings will apply the global criteria, subject to the considerations outlined in part 1 of Appendix A. - In Canada, S&P Global Ratings will apply the global criteria, subject to the considerations outlined in part 2 of Appendix A. - 5.
+In Europe, S&P Global Ratings will apply the global criteria, subject to the considerations outlined in part 3 of Appendix A. - 6.
+In Japan, S&P Global Ratings will apply the global criteria, subject to the considerations outlined in part 4 of Appendix A. - In assessing the insolvency remoteness of Cayman Islands SPEs used in structured finance transactions, S&P Global Ratings will not apply the insolvency remoteness criteria set out in part II.B. below, but will continue to apply the criteria set out in "Structured Finance Criteria Introduced For Cayman Islands Special-Purpose Entities," published on July 18, 2002, together with (in the case of Cayman Islands multiple-use SPEs) the multiple-use criteria set out in part II.C. below. - In assessing asset isolation in U.S. structured finance transactions and/or the insolvency remoteness of U.S. SPEs, S&P Global Ratings will continue to apply applicable U.S.-specific criteria (see "Related Criteria And Research" in part V below).